If a 215-ampere load is supplied by a single-phase, 460-volt branch circuit, what is the voltage drop using 4/0 AWG THWN copper uncoated conductors?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the voltage drop in a single-phase circuit using the given parameters, you can apply the voltage drop formula:
+To find the voltage drop across a conductor, you can use the formula:

 [